How to Care for your Fruit Bushes in Winter

 How to prune

-Pruning fruit bushes can seem a bit complicated at first, but once you understand the mechanisms behind it, it soon starts to make complete sense.
-You'll need to employ different strategies according to the type and age of fruit bush in question.
+It might seem a bit complicated at first, but once you understand the mechanisms behind it, pruning soon starts to make complete sense.
+You'll need to employ different strategies according to the type and age of the fruit bush in question.

 Mulching

-Adding organic matter to the soil around your fruit bush is also beneficial at this time of year.
+Adding organic matter to the soil is also beneficial at this time of year.
 Known as mulching, you can use garden compost, topsoil or bark.
-Mulching adds nutrients to the soil and thus helps to encourage growth later on in the year, but it also suppresses weeds and retains moisture in the soil.
+Mulching adds nutrients to the soil, helping to encourage growth later on in the year, but it also suppresses weeds and retains moisture in the soil.

-A word of warning: Once you have gone to the effort of pruning and mulching your fruit bushes to encourage vigorous growth in the summer months, you won't be the only one keen to taste the fruits of your labour!
-Birds in general, but particularly blackbirds and thrushes, will strip the fruit off your bushes in one fell swoop given half the chance, so protecting bushes with netting or fruit cages is vital.
-Take a look the reliably high quality netting products and fruit cages at Henry Cowls… it’s by far your best bet!
+A word of warning: Once you have gone to the effort of pruning and mulching your fruit bushes to encourage vigorous growth in the summer months, you won't be the only one keen to taste the fruits of your labour.
+Birds in general, but particularly blackbirds and thrushes, will strip the fruit in one fell swoop given half the chance, so fruit cages are vital if you want to have any chance of tasting it for yourself.